 This project is a collaboration with ResNet researchers and partners to develop a transdisciplinary framework to assess landscape sustainability.
 There are three parts to this project: (1) an ecosystem service and natural capital-based framework for assessing the ecological and social sustainability of working landscapes; (2) an analysis of how a network of linked translational ecology working landscapes can use this framework to assess local sustainability and advance the field of translational ecology and effectively scale up to a pan-Canadian understanding; (3) an analysis of ResNet landscapes leading to a proposed set of principles for managing working landscapes.

-This project aims to explore how property rights influence the distribution of ecosystem service benefits across landscapes, and how we can use property rights to plan more sustainable landscapes.
+This project is exploring how property rights influence the distribution of ecosystem service benefits across landscapes, and how we can use property rights to plan more sustainable landscapes.

 Using the Adirondack Park landscape in New York State as a case study, we determine who can gain a benefit from the ecosystem services provided on each property within the landscape, given the property right regimes in place.